Common Name: hellebore

 Tolerate: Deer, Heavy Shade, Dry Soil, Shallow-Rocky Soil, Air Pollution

 Best grown in organically rich, humusy, well-drained soils in part shade to full shade.
 Locate plants in areas protected from cold winter winds.
 Clumps establish fairly quickly.
+Although the foliage is evergreen, it may become scorched and tattered in extremely harsh winters, particularly if not sited in locations protected from cold winter winds and/or insulated by snow cover.
+Cut back flowering stems after bloom to promote new foliage growth.
 New plants can be obtained from division of the clumps (best in spring) and from seedlings which grow up around the plants as a result of self seeding.
 A slightly larger and much easier plant to grow than the similar, but earlier blooming, Helleborus niger.

 No serious insect or disease problems.
 Leaf spot and crown rot are occasional problems.
 A rugged and easy-to-grow plant.